ediboko1980/infrastructure/README.md

 Ports:

 - 22 ssh - no passwords, SSHFP
+- 80 http - no content, returns 204 response code for /generate\_204 and /gen\_204, HTTPS redirect for other URLs
 - 443 https - no content, returns 204 response code for /generate\_204 and /gen\_204, DANE TLSA

 # GrapheneOS mail server